Neil3108/Neil3108.github.io/README.md

     <img src="image/Onwer.PNG">
     </p>

 3. Make your repository either public or private.
-Since this repository will contain your resume it would be better if you make it private. (*Note: If you want to make a repository private you need Github pro.
+It would be better if you keep the repository private until you are done setting up your resume and once it is done you can switch it to public. (*Note: If you want to make a repository private you need Github pro.
 You can visit [GitHub Student Developer Pack](https://education.github.com/pack) to upgrade to Github Pro for free using your student email address.*)

     <p align="center">
     <img src="image/Private.PNG">